aviskoczylas/enigma/tips and tricks/tips and tricks.rst

 Concentrations of letters
 -------------------------

 If you have experience with similar grid-filling puzzles, you may gravitate toward the bottom left of the grid for this puzzle, since it seems to be the most restricted area and therefore the easiest to work with.
-However, we will see that it is actually much more helpful to start on the left side of the board.
+However, we will see that it is actually much more helpful to start on the right side of the board.

 As you start each puzzle, I highly recommend locating each letter of the keyword and noting which ones are close to each other, as well as which are in convenient areas.
 For example, if a word contains the letter 'a', if there are no other nearby letters, there are only three pieces that can reveal the 'a'.
 This can be a vital piece of starting knowledge, especially when one or more of those pieces cannot be used.
 In general, letters near the edges of the board are the most useful, and often make for the best starting points when other keyword letters are nearby.